This section outlines how to configure cell editors to enable editing in cells.

 If you have

-colDef.editable=true set for a column then editing will start upon any of the following:
+colDef.editable=true set for a column, editing will start upon any of the following:

 params.charPresswill contain the character that started the edit.
 The default editor places this character into the edit field so that the user experience is they are typing into the cell.

-suppressClickEditwill prevent both single click and double click from starting the edit - use this if you want to have your own way of starting editing only, such as clicking a button in your custom cell renderer.
+suppressClickEditwill prevent both single-click and double-click from starting the edit; use this if you only want to have your own way of starting editing, such as clicking a button in your custom cell renderer.

 startEditingCell()on the grid API

 The grid will stop editing when any of the following happen:

 stopEditing(from the params above) gets called by the editor.
 This is how your cell editor informs the grid to stop editing.

 - Other Cell Focus: If focus in the grid goes to another cell, the editing will stop.

 - Enter Key Down: If the grid receives an